- Effective communication at ages 2-4 is crucial for a child’s social and emotional development.

 - Tips for fostering understanding: plan what to say, be mindful of emotions, actively listen, and use “I” messages.

 As the American Academy of Pediatrics assesses, we know that at around 2 and 4 years old, preschoolers are right in the center of an important improvement in their communication skills.
 In this article, we’re going to look at communication beyond its benefits for your child’s vocabulary, and focus instead on the important role that it plays in your kid’s social and emotional development.

-How you communicate with your son will set the base for how he communicates with himself.
-Because your child is still very young, communicating can be tricky, especially around situations where he is frustrated and you’re getting angry, like when discussing about a conflictive behavior.
+How you communicate with your child will set the base for how they communicate with themselves.
+Because your child is still very young, communicating can be tricky, especially around situations where they are frustrated and you’re getting angry, like when discussing about a conflictive behavior.
 It’s precisely in those situations where it is crucial for you to model how problems can be solved by talking.

 The Early Childhood Development Department of the University of Nebraska-Lincoln gives some tips on how to communicate with your child in a way that fosters understanding and emotional development:

-If you want to read more about positive communication and how to try it with your family, you can read the 2-pages article by Myrna DuBois “Open the door to good communication” by following this link:
+If you want to read more about positive communication and how to try it with your family, you can read the 2-page article by Myrna DuBois “Open the door to good communication” by following this link: